Extracurricular Environmental Activities in Moroccan Middle Schools: Opportunities and Challenges to Promoting Effective Environmental Education

 Rickinson, M., Dillon, J., Teamey, K., Morris, M., Choi, M. Y., Sanders, D. & Benefield, P. (2004).
 A review

-.
+of research on outdoor learning.
 Preston Montford, Shropshire: Field Studies Council.

 Russell, C. L., & Bell, A. C. (1996).
 A politicized ethic of care: Environmental education from an ecofeminist perspective.
 In K. Warren (Ed.), Women’s voices in experiential education (pp. 172–181).
 Dubuque, IO: Kendall/Hunt Publishing.

 Saribas, D., Kucuk, Z. D., & Ertepinar, H. (2017).
 Implementation of an environmental education course to improve pre-service elementary teachers’ environmental literacy and self-efficacy beliefs.
-International Research in Geographical and Environmental Education26(4), 311-326.
+International Research in Geographical and Environmental Education, 26(4), 311-326.

 Sauve, L. (1996).
 Environmental education and sustainable development: A further appraisal.
-Canadian Journal of Environmental Education1(1), 7-34.
+Canadian Journal of Environmental Education, 1(1), 7-34.

 Sauve, L. (1997).
 L’approche critique en education relative a l’environnement : origines theoriques et applications a la formation des enseignants [The critical approach in environmental education: theoretical origins and applications to teacher training].
-Revue des sciences de l'education23(1), 169-187.
+Revue des sciences de l'education, 23(1), 169-187.

 Schultz, P. W., & Zelezny, L. (1999).
 Values as predictors of environmental attitudes: Evidence for consistency across 14 countries.
-Journal of environmental psychology19(3), 255-265.
+Journal of environmental psychology, 19(3), 255-265.

 Shulruf, B., Tumen, S., & Tolley, H. (2008).
 Extracurricular activities in school, do they matter?
-Children and youth services review30(4), 418-426
+Children and youth services review, 30(4), 418-426

 Simmons, D. (1998).
 Using natural settings for environmental education: Perceived benefits and barriers.
-The Journal of Environmental Education29(3), 23-31.
+The Journal of Environmental Education, 29(3), 23-31.

 Sivek, D. J. (2002).
 Environmental sensitivity among Wisconsin high school students.
-Environmental Education Research8(2), 155-170.
+Environmental Education Research, 8(2), 155-170.

 Skamp, K., Boyes, E., & Stannistreet, M. (2009).
 Global warming responses at the primary secondary interface 1. students' beliefs and willingness to act.
-Australian Journal of Environmental Education25, 15-30.
+Australian Journal of Environmental Education, 25, 15-30.

 Stern, P. C. (2000).
 New environmental theories: toward a coherent theory of environmentally significant behavior.
 Journal of Social Issues, 56(3), 407-424.

 Stern, M. J., Powell, R. B., & Ardoin, N. M. (2008).
 What difference does it make?
 Assessing outcomes from participation in a residential environmental education program.
-The Journal of Environmental Education39(4), 31-43.
+The Journal of Environmental Education, 39(4), 31-43.

 Thomson, G., Hoffman, J., & Staniforth, S. (2003).
 Measuring the success of environmental education programs.
 Ottawa, Canada: Canadian Parks and Wilderness Society and Sierra Club of Canada.

 Toyokawa, T., & Toyokawa, N. (2002).
 Extracurricular activities and the adjustment of Asian international students: A study of Japanese students.
-International Journal of Intercultural Relations26(4), 363-379.
+International Journal of Intercultural Relations, 26(4), 363-379.

 Tudor, M. T., & Dvornich, K. M. (2001).
 The NatureMapping program: resource agency environmental education reform.
-The Journal of Environmental Education32(2), 8-14.
+The Journal of Environmental Education, 32(2), 8-14.

 Tugurian, L. P., & Carrier, S. J. (2017).
 Children's environmental identity and the elementary science classroom.
-The Journal of Environmental Education48(3), 143-153.
+The Journal of Environmental Education, 48(3), 143-153.

 Velazquez, L., Munguia, N., & Sanchez, M. (2005).
 Deterring sustainability in higher education institutions: An appraisal of the factors which influence sustainability in higher education institutions.
-International Journal of Sustainability in Higher Education6(4), 383-391.
+International Journal of Sustainability in Higher Education, 6(4), 383-391.

 Wals, A. E., Beringer, A., & Stapp, W. B. (1990).
 Education in action: A community problem-solving program for schools.
-The Journal of Environmental Education21(4), 13-19.
+The Journal of Environmental Education, 21(4), 13-19.

 Wells, N. M., & Lekies, K. S. (2006).
 Nature and the life course: Pathways from childhood nature experiences to adult environmentalism.
-Children Youth and Environments16(1), 1-24.).
+Children Youth and Environments, 16(1), 1-24.).
 Nature and the life course: Pathways from childhood nature experiences to adult environmentalism.
-Children Youth and Environments16(1), 1-24.
+Children Youth and Environments, 16(1), 1-24.

 Wilson, N. (2009).
 Impact of extracurricular activities on students (Master's thesis, University of Wisconsin-Stout).
 Retrieved from http://www2.uwstout.edu/content/lib/thesis/2009/2009wilsonn.pdf